bsvaz/blog-project/README.md

 # Project Motivation

 This project was made for Data Science Nanodegree program from Udacity.
 This project was made based on Stack Overflow survey from 2022.
 I was interest in general questions about the relationship between scholary and kinds of jobs.
-Shome of those are:
+Some of those are:

 - What is the influence of scholarly on salary ?
 - What kind of jobs is better suitted for each scholarly level ?